Trimethylphosphine: Structure and bonding

 The synthesis is conducted in dibutyl ether, from which the more volatile PMe3 can be distilled.

 Reactions

 With a pKa of 8.65, PMe3 reacts with strong acids to give salts [HPMe3]X. This reaction is reversible.
 With strong bases, such as alkyl lithium compounds, a methyl group undergoes deprotonation to give PMe2CH2Li.

 PMe3 is easily oxidised to the phosphine oxide with oxygen.
 It reacts with methyl bromide to give tetramethylphosphonium bromide.

 Coordination chemistry

 Trimethylphosphine is a highly basic ligand that forms complexes with most metals.
 As a ligand, trimethylphosphine's Tolman cone angle is 118°.
 This angle is an indication of the amount of steric protection that this ligand provides to the metal that to which it is bound.

-Being a relatively compact phosphine, several can bind to a single transition metal, as illustrated by the existence of Pt(PEt3)4.
+Since trimethylphosphine is a compact ligand, several can bind to a single transition metal, as illustrated by the tungsten complex shown in the figure.

 Its complex with silver iodide, AgI(PMe3) is an air-stable solid that releases PMe3 upon heating.